dhivyakkumar/studentReport/readme.txt

 7. Rank int

 Build and run test:
-In order to build and run test make build make test
+In order to build and run test,
+1. make build
+2. make test